AlexandruuDinu/My_Bio/README.md

 - 👋 Hi, I’m Alex
 - 👀 I’m interested in Java and Python programming
 - 🌱 I’m currently learning Python and Pygame
+- 👯 I’m looking to collaborate on Python
+- 💬 Ask me about Anything
+- 📫 How to reach me: https://www.linkedin.com/in/alexandru-dinu-a8199a180/
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: I love pizza